Find Trade Colleges

 $16,213 Avg Student Debt

 By the time they get their degree, students from this school have racked up an average of $16,213 in student loans.
 Once they receive their degree, CCBC graduates enter the workforce, making an average salary of $43,878 during the early year of their career.
-Around 61% of those degree recipients were women.
+Of those students who received their degree, 61% were women.

 Read More…